astroprofsmith/intromodern.github.io/_sources/c10force.md

 acceleration in $x$ should depend on both the velocity and acceleration in $y$ and $z$.
 We are used to the spatial dimensions being independent of each other.
 That is apparently no longer the case.
-Of course, the correspondance principle still applies, and you can see that if $\beta\rightarrow 0$, the first terms all drop out,
+Of course, the correspondence principle still applies, and you can see that if $\beta\rightarrow 0$, the first terms all drop out,
 $\gamma\rightarrow 1$ and we get back acceleration is the derivative of the velocity, with independent dimensions, just as we expect in